DominicSamoes/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 3, C function that compares two strings.
 Task 4, C function that reverses the content of an array of integers.
 Task 5, C function that changes all lowercase letters of a string to uppercase.
+Task 6, C  function that capitalizes all words of a string.